 I love these mini spools.
 Not only are they green and red, perfect for the holidays, but they are so versatile.
 In this tray, we use a tweezer to sort the red and green spools into their respective “napkin rings”.
 I have also used these spools for small bead stringing.

 We adore this tray!
-There is isolation of color with white, plus the sorting between soft cotton balls and hard small beads.
+There is the isolation of color with white, plus the sorting between soft cotton balls and hard small beads.
 Adding tweezers or tongs is a nice final touch on the tray but not necessary especially with younger children!

 So, what do you think about my secret?
 Do you like these fresh ideas?
 I hope so.
 I will be in touch soon!